Sustainable Steam Generation: Powering a Greener Future

 b) Concentrated Solar Power (CSP): CSP harnesses the power of sunlight to generate steam through the use of mirrors or lenses that concentrate solar energy.
 This method provides a sustainable and emission-free source of heat for steam generation.

-c) Geothermal Energy: Geothermal steam generation utilizes the natural heat from the Earth's core to produce steam.
+c) Geothermal Energy: Geothermal steam generation utilises the natural heat from the Earth's core to produce steam.
 This renewable energy source is abundant and can power steam turbines without relying on fossil fuels.

 d) Electric: Decarbonising the power that generates steam is, of course, a critical step.
 The usual method here is to switch from gas-fired to electricity, whether with a new boiler once the existing equipment reaches end-of-life or by retrofitting the burner.
 Electricity generation itself is rapidly changing to relying more on renewable sources, but in the near term, using electricity will incur more operational costs than gas.
 That isn’t stopping organisations from acting now, with the UK’s National Health Service recently negotiating a new energy supply deal to ensure 100% renewable electricity across its building portfolio.
 By procuring renewable electricity, they can also remove the scope 2 emissions associated with electricity use.